Xingwei-Warwick/Set-Aligning-Event-Temporal-Graph-Generation/README.md

 To repoduce the SAF results, follow the steps below one-by-one.

+The human annotated test set and evaluation code are coming soon

 ## Prepare the dataset
 Download the NYT corpus and save it as *NYT_annotated* under this directory